Okeoghene/Programmatically-Managed-MPLS-Network/README.md

 # SimpleMPLSNetwork
-This is a small scale ISP network with MPLS and L3 VPNs connecting the customers sites.
+This small-scale ISP network connects the customer's sites with MPLS and L3 VPNs.<br/>
+The aim is to design, configure and manage an MPLS-based network, automate tasks using Python and utilize Linux for network management and troubleshooting.